Why You Should Consider a Credit Freeze

 In 2018, a new law made it free to freeze your credit.
 Prior to the new law, each of the three credit bureaus could charge you if you wanted to put a freeze in place (usually around $10 at each bureau).
-Then, you often had to pay again to unfreeze or "thaw" your credit if you wanted to do something that required a credit check, like applying for a new loan.
+Then, you often had to pay again to unfreeze or thaw your credit if you wanted to do something that required a credit check, like applying for a new loan.
 However, after the massive Equifax data breach in 2017, consumer advocates called on Congress to provide free access to credit freezes.

 When your credit is frozen and the business can’t get any information about you, it typically stops the process — which means a fraudster will be unable to open an account while using your identity.

 While freezing your credit won’t guarantee safety, it’s a pretty strong defense against identity theft.
 But remember — you still need to unfreeze your credit if you legitimately want to apply for a loan or line of credit.
 While it’s not a heavy burden, it does add extra steps anytime you do something that requires a credit check.